Load in packages

 - maturity at age for females (),

-MSY reference points can then be derived using the standard per-recruit calculations, where the initial number of fished and unfished individuals can be set at an arbitrary value:
+reference points can then be derived using the standard per-recruit calculations, where the initial number of fished and unfished individuals are set at the female recruitment sex ratio:

-Values for equilibrium recruitment are then calculated using the Beverton-Holt stock recruitment relationship.
-Estimates of equilibrium recruitment are needed to convert per recruit quantities to yield and .
-Here, we first derive the fished and unfished spawning biomass per recruit:
+where is the catch-at-age per-recruit resulting from Baranov’s catch equation.
+Equilibrium recruitment can then computed using the Beverton-Holt stock recruitment relationship.
+Estimates of equilibrium recruitment are needed to convert per-recruit quantities to yield and (the biomass that would achieve ).
+Here, we first and , which are necessary quantities in the Beverton-Holt stock recruitment relationship:

-Equilibrium recruitment can then be derived with the following:
+Equilibrium recruitment () can then be derived with the following equation:

-where is the equilibrium recruitment.
-Yield and can then be computed by multiplying the yield per recruit and spawning biomass per recruit by an estimate of equilibrium recruitment:
+Yield and is then derived by multiplying the and by an estimate of equilibrium recruitment:

 Lastly, is solved for using a non-linear function minimizer by minimizing the following criteria (maximizing yield):

-In general, multi region SPR reference points can be computed in a similar manner as single region SPR reference points.
-The additional complication to calculating spatial reference points includes the additional region subscript for all quantities, as well as the potential need to account for movement processes.
+In general, multi region reference points can be computed in a similar manner as single region reference points.
+The additional complication when calculating spatial reference points includes the additional region subscript for all quantities, as well as the potential need to account for movement processes.

 Independent

-In the case where users assume no movement occurs among regions, SPR rates can be calculated independently for each region, which results in region-specific and estimates.
-Thus, each region has a unique estimate that can be applied.
-All calculations are computed in the same manner as equations described for computing SPR rates in the single region case except that an additional subscript is added to all demographic rates.
+In the case where independent spatial regions are assumed (i.e., no movement occurs among regions), rates can be calculated independently for each region, which results in region-specific and estimates.
+All calculations are derived in the same manner as computing rates in the single region case, with the exception that an additional subscript is added to all demographic rates.
 Following that, can then be solved for by minimizing the following criteria for each region:

-Regional biological SPR-based reference points () can then be derived by multiplying the fished spawning biomass per recruit by regional mean recruitment over a user-defined period and the recruitment sex-ratio:
+Regional biological -based reference points () can then be derived by multiplying by regional mean recruitment over a user-defined period and the recruitment sex-ratio:

 Global

-In contrast to computing reference points when assuming independent populations, SPR rates can also be computed globally, where movement occurs among regions.
-Given the assumption of global SPR rates, this results in a global estimate, but regional estimates of because mean recruitment estimates are defined regionally.
-Thus, the global SPR solution results in a that reduces the global spawning biomass per recruit to x% of its unfished value, such that the aggregate spawning biomass reaches equilibrium at if applied over the long-term.
-However, this solution does not result in each region reaching equilibrium at .
-Note that the same value of is applied to each region in the global SPR case.
+In contrast to computing reference points when assuming independent spatial dynamics, rates can also be computed globally, where movement occurs among regions.
+Given the assumption of global rates, this results in a global estimate, but regional estimates of because mean recruitment estimates are defined on a regional scale.
+Thus, the global solution results in a that reduces the global to of its unfished value, such that the aggregate spawning biomass reaches equilibrium at if applied over the long-term.
+However, this solution does not result in each region equilibrating at .
+Note that the same value of is applied to each region in the global case.

-Deriving global SPR reference points requires a different set of inputs.
+Deriving global reference points requires a different set of inputs.
 These include:

-- the relative fishing mortality between fleets (),
+- the relative fishing mortality between fishery fleets (),

 - fleet-specific fishery selectivity (),